aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 1. Get OSM data (using `smopy` library) and a png image for the specified bounding box
 2. [Set up plots, animation]
-3. Connect to database, create and fill `averaged_location` table (run `make_average_table.sql`)
+3. Connect to database, create and fill `averaged_location` table (run `make_average_table.sql`) *(NB: Actually this part is not automatic for the test server, to save time, with the `averaged_location` table becoming larger.)*
 4. Load trace from the database into a an array,
 	```
 	SELECT hour,minute,day_of_week,longitude,latitude FROM averaged_location ...